wmz9/IRE-algorithm-framework/README.md

 **Theoretical Foundations**: The design of IRE draws from deep learning theory, and yielding theoretical benefits.

-- **Theory-Inspired Design**: IRE is designed to enhance the *implicit reguralization* of base optimizers, where implicit reguralization is a critical topic in deep learning theory;
+- **Theory-Inspired Design**: IRE is designed to enhance the [*implicit reguralization*](https://arxiv.org/abs/2208.12591) (a critical topic in deep learning theory) of base optimizers;
 - **Theoretical Advantages**: While SAM exhibits superior sharpness regularization compared to SGD, we theoretically demonstrates that IRE can further accelerate the convergence towards flatter minima than SAM substantially.

 [](<img src="figures/figure1.png" style="zoom:40%;" />)